 - First aid kits: Keep fully stocked kits readily available in easily accessible areas.

-- Staff training: Train staff on emergency protocols, including assisting individuals with disabilities during evacuations.
+- Staff training: Use mentoring software and train staff on emergency protocols, including assisting individuals with disabilities during evacuations.

 Step 9: Make Changes to Your Design